In-depth Guides

 Integrating a FormGroup into a signal form

 You can also wrap an entire FormGroup.
-This is common when a reusable sub-section of a form—such as an Address Block—is still managed by legacy Reactive Forms.
+This is common when a reusable sub-section of a form—such as an Address Block—is still managed by existing Reactive Forms.

 The shippingAddress field acts as a branch in your Signal Form tree.
-You can bind these nested controls in your template by accessing the underlying legacy controls via .control():
+You can bind these nested controls in your template by accessing the underlying existing controls via .control():

 Accessing values